Detecting isomorphisms in the homotopy category: Abstract

 \section{Abstract}

-We show that the homotopy category of unpointed spaces admits no set of objects jointly reflecting isomorphisms by giving an explicit counterexample involving large symmetric groups.
-We also show that, in contrast, the spheres jointly reflect equivalences in the homotopy 2-category of spaces.
-The non-existence of such a set in the homotopy category was originally claimed by Heller, but his argument relied on the statement that for every set of spaces, long enough transfinite sequential diagrams admit weak colimits which are privileged with respect to the given set.
-Using the theory of graphs of groups, we show that this statement is false, by proving that for every ordinal with uncountable cofinality, there is a diagram indexed by that ordinal which admits no weak colimit that is privileged with respect to the spheres.
+We show that no generalization of Whitehead's theorem holds for unpointed spaces.
+More precisely, we show that the homotopy category of unpointed spaces admits no set of objects jointly reflecting isomorphisms.
+We give an explicit counterexample involving infinite symmetric groups.
+In contrast, we prove that the spheres do jointly reflect equivalences in the homotopy 2-category of spaces.
+We also show that homotopy colimits of transfinite sequential diagrams of spaces are not generally weak colimits in the homotopy category, and furthermore exhibit such a diagram with the property that none of its weak colimits is \emph{privileged}, which means, roughly, that it sees the spheres as compact objects.
+The non-existence of a set jointly reflecting isomorphisms in the homotopy category was originally claimed by Heller, but our results on weak colimits show that his argument had an inescapable gap, leading to the need for the new proof given here.